Subfamilies of the Gesneriaceae

 Recently, it has been proposed that the genus Titanotrichum, from Taiwan and eastern mainland China, is actually a member of the Gesnerioideae.

-The largest subfamily of the Gesneriaceae is confined to the eastern hemisphere.
-(At least, it is if the proposed segregation of the tribe Klugieae into a separate subfamily is followed - see below.)
+The largest subfamily of the Gesneriaceae is, except for one species, confined to the eastern hemisphere.
+[But see below.]
 It has two centers of concentration: South Africa and Madagascar (Saintpaulia and Streptocarpus) and Southeast Asia (all other genera).

-The Cyrtandroideae are characterized by the accrescent cotyledon.
+The Didymocarpoideae are characterized by the accrescent cotyledon.

 This subfamily includes two of the youngest and fastest-growing genera of the family: Cyrtandra and Aeschynanthus.
 Possession of berry fruit has allowed Cyrtandra to colonize the (geologically young) islands of the Pacific.
 It may be that the hairy seeds of Aeschynanthus also contribute to its dispersal through the South Pacific (over a range not as large as that of Cyrtandra).
 Many (most?) aeschynanthus are pollinated by birds, although not by hummingbirds, since hummingbirds are confined to the western hemisphere.

-There is one character found in a couple of widely separated genera of this subfamily.
-Streptocarpus and Boea have long fruits which are spirally twisted.
+There is one character found in a number of widely separated genera of this subfamily.
+Streptocarpus, Boea, Paraboea, and several others have long fruits which are spirally twisted.
 This may be an innovation to facilitate seed dispersal.
 When the fruit is ripe, it splits open and untwists, releasing the seeds gradually.
-Since Boea and Streptocarpus are not close geographically, it is likely that they evolved this trait separately.
+Since Streptocarpus is not closely related to the others which have this trait and widely separated from them geographically, this trait must have evolved separately in the two groups.

 Coronantheroideae